Lordstown Motors in advanced talks for U.S. retooling loan for EV truck factory

 Lordstown chief executive Steve Burns in January 2020 told Reuters the company was pursuing a $200 million loan from the program for a former General Motors GM.N factory in northeast Ohio it acquired in 2019.

-Burns said the loan would help "us make more (vehicles) once we start" and "pull future vehicles forward a little bit."
+Burns told Reuters Tuesday the loan would help "us make more (vehicles) once we start" and "pull future vehicles forward a little bit."
 The company's production plan does not require the government loan, but Burns said the loan "puts things on steroids."

 Burns declined to disclose the precise loan amount sought.
 "I think you should think in terms of - this is the same loan that Tesla got " Burns said.